nerc-project/nerc-docs/docs/openstack/kubernetes/crc.md

 - Plugin your servers and `crc ip` addresses

-!!!note "Note"
-    - To check the internal IP, run the `crc ip` command.

 ```sh
 # this may be different depending on your setup
 export SERVER_IP=$(hostname --ip-address |cut -d\  -f3)